Development tracking for competitive athletes

 Weekly Development Summary

-Player: competitive U15 forward
+Player: competitive youth athlete

 Example output